The 411 on the Compassionate Use Registry Florida Medical Marijuana Card

 Strategically comparing physician evaluation clinics and providers of Florida medical marijuana cards is just as important as evaluating a doctor in any type of field or discipline today.

 As such, when selecting a cannabis doctor in Florida (or anywhere for that matter), it’s important to keep a lookout for physicians that provide upfront and comprehensive information on the different cannabis products available.
 Medical marijuana doctors who are also sincere and attentive to your needs and individual situation can help you successfully identify the best course of action to achieve your herbal medicine and health goals.
+Patients and caregivers no longer need to visit doctors monthly for 90 days before they can get their card.

 The 2016 Amendment 2 to Florida’s Compassionate Care Act legalized the medical marijuana Florida's Office of Medical Marijuana Use.
 Specialized CBD doctors can now certify qualifying patients for the Medical Marijuana Use registry.
 Patients can reach the Registry as follows: